-(‘Create New Code Block’ window)
+(‘Create New Code Block’ options)

-(CJT content area)
+(CJT content field)

-(Access plugin features via toolbar icons)
+(Access plugin features via the toolbar)

-Click the ‘Save All Changes’ button after creating or editing your code block to save your settings …
+Click the ‘Save All Changes’ button after creating or editing your code block to save your code settings …

 Viewing Source Code In Firefox

-(Viewing hidden page code in Firefox)
+(How to view hidden page code in Firefox)

-Scroll down the screen until you can find the code that you have added (code added to a page header is normally located between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down the screen until you can locate the code that you have added (if adding code to a page header, it will typically be placed between the <head> and </head> tags) …